hsm207/sycamore/docs/source/querying_data/using_rag_pipelines.md

 The resulting generative answer from the RAG pipeline is in `response.ext`.

-You can choose a different OpenAI LLM to use by adding the parameter 'llm-model'.
+You can choose a different OpenAI LLM to use by adding the parameter `llm-model`.
 An example changing this to GPT-4 is:

 ```javascript